shanhuiyang/TypeScript-MERN-Starter/README.md

 The MERN stack is composed of MongoDB, Express.js, React, and Node.js.

 This project implemented MERN in **TypeScript**.
-TypeScript is a typed superset of JavaScript.
+TypeScript is a typed super set of JavaScript.
 It has become popular recently in applications due to the benefits it can bring.
 If you are new to TypeScript it is highly recommended to become familiar with it first before proceeding.
 You can check out its documentation [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).